kyritzb/lp-template/README.md

 - In Cursor: Press `` Ctrl + ` `` (that's the backtick key, usually above Tab)
 - Or go to **Terminal** → **New Terminal** in the menu
 - You should see a window at the bottom of your screen with a prompt (usually showing your current folder path)

+**✅ Success Criteria - You're ready to continue when:**
+- You see a terminal window at the bottom of Cursor
+- The terminal shows a prompt (like `$` or `>` or a path like `/home/username/project-name`)
+- You can type in the terminal and see your text appear
+- The terminal path shows your project folder name

 ### Step 3: Install Project Dependencies